-The list of Classes of Shares in the Sub-Fund offered by the Company is set out under "Fees and Expenses" below.
+The list of classes of Shares in the Sub-Fund offered by the Company is set out under "Fees and Expenses" below.

-The Directors may determine to redeem all the outstanding Shares of the Sub-Fund in the event that the Sub-Fund's Net Asset Value falls below €25 million or such other amount as may be determined by the Directors from time to time and notified in advance to Shareholders.
+The Directors may determine to redeem all the outstanding Shares of the Sub-Fund in the event that the Sub-Fund's Net Asset Value falls below €25 million (or its equivalent in the Base Currency for the Sub-Fund) or such other amount as may be determined by the Directors from time to time and notified in advance to Shareholders.